Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 Rugged Point Marine Park

 If you’re looking for plenty of park amenities such as camping, canoeing, fishing, windsurfing, and hiking, check out Rugged Point.
 This provincial park is located on the west coast of northern Vancouver Island on the southwest end of Kyuquot Channel in the mouth of Kyuquot Sound.
-There are a variety of safe places to anchor at Rugged Point, or in nearby Dixie Cove, making this a popular destination for boaters.
+There are a variety of safe places to anchor at Rugged Point or in nearby Dixie Cove, making this a popular destination for boaters.

 Clayoquot Wilderness Resort

 For a night or two on land, consider a stay at the seasonally-operated Clayoquot Wilderness Resort – an “all-inclusive eco-safari resort” about 30 minutes by boat from Tofino.
-At this wilderness retreat you get the chance to stay in one of 25 great white canvas, fully-equipped prospector-style tents, and enjoy artfully prepared coastal gourmet cuisine, a spa and more.
+At this wilderness retreat, you get the chance to stay in one of 25 great white canvas, fully-equipped prospector-style tents, and enjoy artfully prepared coastal gourmet cuisine, a spa and more.

 Broken Island Group

 The Broken Group of Islands in the middle of Barkley Sound is nestled in the Alberni Inlet and close to the Pacific Rim National Park – one of Canada’s most acclaimed parks.
-Allow several days of boating here, where you’ll enjoy 50 kilometers of fine sand beaches at the national park before or after exploring the Broken Group Islands.
+Allow several days of boating here, where you’ll enjoy 50 kilometres of fine sand beaches at the national park before or after exploring the Broken Group Islands.
 If you’re into fishing, check out Eagle Nook Resort for world-class, all-inclusive salmon and fishing charters.
 Located amongst the Broken Group of Islands and accessible only by boat or seaplane, this remote 5-star fishing vacation is certainly something you’ll want to add to your itinerary.

 Grant Bay